ryanongwx/tp/docs/DeveloperGuide.md

 - **Main Success Scenario (MSS)**:
   1. User lists all patients (UC03).
   2. User requests to delete a specific patient.
-  3. MedBook confirms deletion with the user.
+  3. MedBook prompts the user to enter the patient's ID.
-  4. User confirms.
-  5. MedBook deletes the patient and informs the user.
+  4. MedBook deletes the patient.
 - **Extensions**:
   - 2a.
-Given ID is invalid.
+MedBook detects an error in the entered ID.
     - 2a1.
 MedBook shows an error message.
     - Use case ends.
-  - 3a.
-User cancels the deletion.
-    - Use case ends.

 ### UC07 - Pin a Patient

 - **Actor**: User
 - **System**: MedBook
+- **Preconditions**: There is at least one patient.
 - **Main Success Scenario (MSS)**:
   1. User lists all patients (UC03).
   2. User requests to pin a specific patient.
-  3. MedBook pins the patient and informs the user.
+  3. MedBook pins the patient.
 - **Extensions**:
   - 2a.
-Given ID is invalid.
+MedBook detects an error in the entered ID.
     - 2a1.
 MedBook shows an error message.
+    - 2a2.
+MedBook requests for the correct ID.
+    - 2a3.
+User enters new ID.
+    - Steps 2a1-2a3 are repeated until the ID entered is correct.
-    - Use case ends.
+    - Use case resumes from step 3.

+### UC08 - Unpin a Patient

+- **Actor**: User
+- **System**: MedBook
+- **Preconditions**: There is at least one pinned patient.
+- **Main Success Scenario (MSS)**:
+  1. User requests to unpin a specific patient.
+  2. MedBook unpins the patient.
+- **Extensions**:
+  - 1a.
+MedBook detects an error in the entered PINNEDID.
+    - 1a1.
+MedBook shows an error message.
+    - 1a2.
+MedBook requests for the correct PINNEDID.
+    - 1a3.
+User enters new PINNEDID.
+    - Steps 1a1-1a3 are repeated until the PINNEDID entered is correct.
+    - Use Case resumes from step 2.

-### UC08 - Searching for Patients
+### UC09 - Searching for Patients

 - **Actor**: User
 - **System**: MedBook